jugshaurya/newtechs/graphql-road/README.md

   - ✔ Hence learning only the data-layer part @commandLine
   - ✔ used: apollo-boost, graphql
   - ✔ The apollo-boost package gives access to a zero-configuration Apollo Client, and the graphql package allows GraphQL queries, mutations, and subscriptions on both the client and server.
+  - run - yarn start inside section B

 - Section C

-  - Adding React to connect viewLayer and data layer
+  - Adding React to connect viewLayer and data layer.

 * Section D